dimaglushkov/javafx-projects/README.md

-# stupid-projects
+# stupid-java-projects
-Some stupid projects I had to do/ Java, JavaFX, Oracle, Hibernate
+In a very short period of time I had to learn JavaFX and implement a few projects with similar and stupid idea for educational purposes.